The lake was formed many centuries before the extinction of

 Vignanello, (above) and heraldic symbol of the Orsini (below)

 Nemi is the smallest of the fourteen towns on the Albani Hills which are known as Castelli Romani.
 Its location upon a precipice ensured Nemi was easily defendable, but it limited its development.
-Palazzo Ruspoli is the main monument of Nemi; it is named after the family who bought it in 1901.
+Palazzo Ruspoli is the main monument of the town; it is named after the family who bought it in 1901.
 The Ruspoli gave a Renaissance appearance to the palace by building a new façade.
-Prior to this change J. Donovan defined Nemi as a wretched village beautifully situated over the lake and in 1873 Henry James wrote: I should like to spare a word for mouldy little Nemi, perched upon a cliff high above the lake; but after all, when I had climbed up into it from the water-side, passing beneath a great arch which I suppose once topped a gateway, and counted its twenty or thirty apparent inhabitants peeping at me from black doorways, and looked at the old round tower at whose base the village clusters, and declared that it was all queer, queer, desperately queer I had said all that is worth saying about it (from Italian Hours).
+Prior to this change in 1873 Henry James wrote: I should like to spare a word for mouldy little Nemi, perched upon a cliff high above the lake; but after all, when I had climbed up into it from the water-side, passing beneath a great arch which I suppose once topped a gateway, and counted its twenty or thirty apparent inhabitants peeping at me from black doorways, and looked at the old round tower at whose base the village clusters, and declared that it was all queer, queer, desperately queer I had said all that is worth saying about it (from Italian Hours).

 In 1572 Nemi was acquired by Muzio Frangipane, who belonged to a Roman family very important in the XIIth century, but